 Summary: The recent VAESE survey reveals 14 key statistics to help explain the current state of alumni relations in higher education.
 About a 3 minute read.

-With the completion of the survey phase of the VAESE study, we now have some interesting data to work with.
-While this is only a preliminary analysis of the latest survey data, here's my list of 14 key numbers that help explain the current state of alumni relations.
+Now that the survey phase of the VAESE study has concluded, we have a wealth of intriguing data to delve into.
+Although this analysis is just a preliminary overview of the most recent survey findings, I have compiled a list of 14 crucial statistics that shed light on the current state of alumni relations.

 Alumni Communication